dortania/USB-Map-Guide-Legacy/intel-mapping/intel.md

 T:9:255
 ```

-This will set my Bluetooth to internal, this is super important as macOS expects bluetooth to always be internal.
+This will set my Bluetooth to internal, this is super important as macOS expects Bluetooth to always be internal.

 ![](/images/post-install/usb-md/build-map.png)